How the Cherokee Sheriff’s Office turns overdose data into actionable intelligence

 When Intelligence Division Commander Lindsay Harris joined the Cherokee Sheriff’s Office in 2018, she inherited a daunting but critical responsibility: digitally recording overdose data for Cherokee and Pickens counties.
 So she started a spreadsheet, where she manually noted information about individual overdoses as calls and reports came in.

 Harris soon began noticing patterns and associations in the data, but she still lacked an efficient way to model and analyze it.
-Enter Peregrine, which has integrated and transformed the CSO’s structured and unstructured overdose data to enable advanced analysis for actionable insights.
+Peregrine helped the CSO integrate and transform its structured and unstructured overdose data, turning manually tracked information into a foundation for analysis and actionable insights.

 When a CMANS agent responds to an overdose-related call or a road deputy files a report on an overdose, Harris records the details in her spreadsheet tracker, pictured below, by hand.
 She notes: